 In addition to pricing, we employ a strong internet marketing presence.
-We have teamed up with REALTOR.com, ListHub.com & others to market your property on over 150 web sites.
+We have teamed up with REALTOR.com and ListHub.com to market your property on over 150 web sites.

 If there are very few calls or lookers, then we will need to adjust the price until we get an offer.
-We typically generate an offer within 30 days, unless the property is very unique.
+We typically generate an offer within 30 to 60 days, unless the property is very unique.